 Tax risk management and governance arrangements in the United Kingdom

-The SAO and his delegates identify and manage UK tax risks using their knowledge of the Group’s operations and UK tax legislation.
+The SAO and his delegates, including a dedicated group tax manager, identify and manage UK tax risks using their knowledge of the Group’s operations and UK tax legislation.
 They do this through:

-- Regular communication with finance and other relevant operational staff within the UK businesses to keep informed of any significant business changes;
+- Regular communication with finance and other relevant operational staff within the UK businesses to keep informed of any significant business developments;

 - Involvement in all acquisitions including review of financial and tax due diligence reports into the target’s business;

-- Monitoring proposed changes in UK tax legislation to identify its potential impact for the UK group;
+- Monitoring proposed changes in tax legislation to identify its potential impact for the UK group;

 - Consultation with reputable external tax advisors regarding all tax matters.